CS-DS-125/125book/py4e_rst/06-strings.rst

 .. index:: format sequence

-For example, the format sequence ``%d`` means that the second operand should be formatted as an integer (“d” stands for “decimal”):
+For example, the format sequence ``%d`` means that the second operand should be formatted as an integer ("d" stands for "decimal"):

 .. code:: python